doitintl/Cloud-Tasks-In-Process-Emulator/README.md

   - For full separation, you could even omit  `emulator.py` in deployment.
 (Though there is no harm if you leave it in.)
 - To deploy this example  app, run ` gcloud -q app deploy app.yaml`

-# Alternative approaches

-For developing with Cloud Tasks, your choices are:
-- Use the real Cloud Tasks, using ngrok to expose your dev machine for callbacks.
-- Skipping Cloud Tasks in development
-- An emulator that runs in localhost
-- An in-process emulator like like this one.

-See the article mentioned above for details.

 # Scope of functionality
   - This project supports the functionality that you typically use in development: Creating